seud0nym/tch-gui-unhide/utilities/README.md

 Usage: ./mtd-restore [options] [partition ...]

 Options:
+ -b             When restoring firmware bank partitions, swap the banks
+                  (e.g. if restoring bank_1, write it into bank_2)
  -d directory   The name of the directory on the USB device or SSHFS
-                  filesystem.
-                  If not specified, defaults to: backups or backups-VERSION -q             Quiet mode
+                  filesystem containing the backups.
+If not specified, defaults to: backups or backups-FIRMWARE_MAJOR.MINOR
+                  (e.g. backups-20.3)
+ -q             Quiet mode
- -r             Reboot after last partition successfully restored -s             Skip check for changed partitions and always restore -v             Skip verification of image checksum
-                  (if it exists i.e. if mtd-backup was NOT executed with the -s option)
+ -r             Reboot after last partition successfully restored -s             Skip check for changed partitions and always restore -v             Skip verification of image checksum (if it exists i.e. if
- -U             Download the latest version of mtd-restore from GitHub
-                  Do NOT specify any other parameters or options if doing a version upgrade.
+                  mtd-backup was NOT executed with the -s option) -U             Download the latest version of mtd-restore from GitHub Do NOT specify any other parameters or options if doing a version upgrade.
+ --dry-run      Show restore commands rather than executing them
 Parameters:
  partition      One or more partitions to restored.
                   Specify either the device (e.g. "mtd2") or name (e.g. "rootfs_data")